hmxmilohax/rock-band-2-deluxe/README.md

 ### Actions

-There are now pre compiled ARK files available in many flavors in the [Actions](https://github.com/hmxmilohax/rock-band-2-deluxe/actions) tab of this repo, as well as the [Nightly](https://nightly.link/hmxmilohax/rock-band-2-deluxe/workflows/build/main) link.
+There are now pre compiled ARK files available in the [Actions](https://github.com/hmxmilohax/rock-band-2-deluxe/actions) tab of this repo, as well as the [Nightly](https://nightly.link/hmxmilohax/rock-band-2-deluxe/workflows/build/main) link.
 These are ready to install files for RB2DX per platform.

 * RB2DX-*platform*-Base - The default build of Rock Band 3 Deluxe